metio/terraform-provider-k8s/docs/data-sources/claudie_io_input_manifest_v1beta1_manifest.md

 Required:

 - `name` (String) Name is the name of the provider specification.
 It has to be unique across all providers.
-- `provider_type` (String) ProviderType type of a provider.
-A list of available providers can be found at https://docs.claudie.io/v0.3.2/input-manifest/providers/aws/
+- `provider_type` (String) ProviderType type of a provider.A list of available providers can be found at https://docs.claudie.io/v0.3.2/input-manifest/providers/aws/
 - `secret_ref` (Attributes) SecretReference represents a Secret Reference.
-It has enough information to retrieve secret in any namespace (see [below for nested schema](#nestedatt--spec--providers--secret_ref))
+It has enough information to retrieve secretin any namespace (see [below for nested schema](#nestedatt--spec--providers--secret_ref))

 <a id="nestedatt--spec--providers--secret_ref"></a>
 ### Nested Schema for `spec.providers.secret_ref`